Hatemhusnieh/challenges/linkedList/README.md

 - insert after
   - arguments: value, new value
   - adds a new node with the given new value immediately after the first node that has the value specified

+# k-th value from the end of a linked list.

+Write the following method for the Linked List class:

+- kth from end
+  - argument: a number, k, as a parameter.
+  - Return the node’s value that is k places from the tail of the linked list.
+  - You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.